semprag/semprag.github.io/word.md

   * `File` → `Properties...`
     + You should fill in the `Title`, `Author`, and `Keywords` inputs.
 - Your abstract should be at the beginning of the paper.
-  * It should be immediately preceded by a line with _only_ the text `<abstract>`,
+  * It should be immediately preceded by a line with _only_ the text `<abstract>`
-  * and immediately followed by a line with _only_ the text `</abstract>`.
+  * and immediately followed by a line with _only_ the text `</abstract>`
   * This is non-standard syntax, but will help the converter know what part to format as the abstract.
 - Use only one font, with only normal, bold, italic, or small-caps styles.
 You should only use one font size in the body of your paper, except for subscripts and superscripts (which Word naturally sizes smaller).
   * If you must use more than one font, underlining, or different font sizes, provide a postscript or simply a page at the end of your document describing what each font and font style designates.
 - If you use unusual symbols, include a list of each symbol its intended meaning in a postscript.
-I would not consider, for example, `∈`, `⊉`, or `∝`, unusual, but if you use them in atypical ways, or if you use potentially ambiguous symbols, like `⊗` or `⤳`, or particularly odd ones like `⋵` or `⊼`, describe them in the postscript, so that we will know which LaTeX symbols to resolve them to.
+I would not consider, for example, `∈`, `⊉`, or `∝`, unusual, but if you use them in atypical ways, or if you use common but potentially ambiguous symbols, like `⊗` or `⤳`, or particularly odd ones like `⋵` or `⊼`, describe them in the postscript, so that we will know which LaTeX symbols to resolve them to.
 Include the Unicode character name if possible.
 - Examples should be numbered continuously throughout your document, except for footnotes, which each have independent numbering, and should not be referred to outside the footnote.
   * Use Word's "Fields," not literal numbering.
 You are not required to use Word's built-in field, `NumberDefault`, but it's probably the easiest way:
-    1. `Insert` → `Field...` → Enter `LISTNUM NumberDefault \L 4` (`\L 4` indicates parentheses surrounding an arabic numeral) into the text box, and click `OK`.
+    1. `Insert` → `Field...`
+    2. Enter `LISTNUM NumberDefault \L 4` into the text box and click `OK` (`\L 4` indicates parentheses surrounding an arabic numeral).
-    2. You can repeat those steps to insert additional examples, or you can copy & paste the `(1)` entity as needed.
+    3. You can repeat those steps to insert additional examples, or you can copy & paste the `(1)` entity as needed (and if it's working, it was automatically increment with each instance).
   * Sub-examples should use Word's basic ordered list formatting.
   * When referring to these numbered examples, use Word's "Cross-reference" tool.
     1. `Insert` → `Cross-reference...`